- Elevation: 1,952 m (6,404 ft)

 It is probably good advice to expect to get your trousers wet with morning dew and to wear a hat and sunglasses to avoid any of the dense vegetation from scratching your skin.
 There are one or two places where you will have to get off the motorbike and crouch under a fallen tree and the track deteriorates at one particular point higher up before widening to a small motorbike parking area and the remains of a cement building (1,875m) which presumably once housed a small shop selling snacks.
 From here the views are spectacular.
 The mysterious Gunung Pasu lies to the north over on the other side of the valley.
 From here it’s an easy 5 minute (maximum!) climb up about 200 cement steps to the edge of the crater rim (1,925m).

 If you look to your right (westwards), you will see a forested peak about one kilometre away, to which there appears to be no trail.
-Based on various analyses it seems that the true highest point of the entire Kaba range is over there in the undergrowth, just a few metres higher!
+Based on various analyses it seems that the true highest point of the entire Kaba range is over there in the undergrowth, just a few metres higher (1,952m)!
 Unfortunate, but it doesn’t seem like you can truly bag Kaba at this moment in time.
-That said, should anyone have the Bakosurtanal map for the area we would be very interested to see what elevation figures they provide for both the rim and the western forested peak.
 Anyway, not reaching the highest point isn’t such an issue when you are surrounded by such otherworldly beauty as this.

-After reaching a second cement marker, the trail drops down a little before flattening out on its southern side for quite a while.
+After reaching a second cement marker (1,946m), the trail drops down a little before flattening out on its southern side for quite a while.
 There are some lovely views down to valleys and villages to the south.
-Eventually the trail leads up again to the final major ‘peak’ of this crater, which is also home to the third cement marker (1,930m).
+Eventually the trail leads up again to the final major ‘peak’ of this crater, which is also home to the third cement marker (1,927m).
 Before you have reached this point it will be obvious that there is more to this volcano than a single large crater.
 Indeed, this peak overlooks a narrow, steep ridge leading directly back up to the starting point.
-But there is a second crater to the east!
+But there is a second crater to the north-east!

 The insides of both of these craters can be reached on fairly well-defined paths from the col at the lowest part of the ridge between the southern peak (with the third cement marker) and the staircase peak.
 Indeed, if you’ve visited on a weekend then you may well see local students down there getting dangerously close to fumaroles!

-Unless you want to get dangerously close aswell, it is recommended that instead of trying to clamber back up to what looks to be an incredibly dangerous and demanding ridge in parts, you continue eastwards, following the path that leads around the rim of the lower, eastern crater.
-This crater is active too, perhaps moreso, given that the activity in the entire complex appears to be moving slowly eastwards.
-This crater is a deep, evil-looking pit which belches smoke.
-Even better, further round on the far side of this rim you will see a smokey blue-green lake inside it.
-You will also see another shallow crater further east with a small, shallow lake.
-From that side you will also see a deep, side crater in the rock walls just below the southern peak.
+Unless you want to get dangerously close aswell, it is recommended that instead of trying to clamber back up to what looks to be an incredibly dangerous and demanding ridge in parts, you continue eastwards, following the path that leads around the rim of the lower, north-eastern crater which is called Kawah Mati (‘dead/death crater’).
+Despite the name, this crater is active too, perhaps moreso, given that the activity in the entire complex appears to be moving slowly eastwards.
+This crater is a deep, evil-looking pit which belches smoke and at least one local hiker perished here in recent years so take real care.
+Further round on the far side of this rim you will see a smokey blue-green lake inside it.
+You will also see another shallow crater further north-east with a small, shallow lake.
+This is known as Kawah Lama (‘old crater’).

 All of these craters can make it difficult to explain the different places on the mountain, especially as few names appear to have been universally agreed upon.
-Starting from the west, we essentially have the following: In the far west is Bukit Hitam (or ‘Itam’ – Black Hill) a forested mountan about 1,886 metres high.
+Starting from the south-west, we essentially have the following: In the far west is Bukit Hitam (or ‘Itam’ – Black Hill) a forested mountain about 1,886 metres high.
 Next is an ancient, forested peak which appears to be the True Peak of the range.
-Third, we reach the crater rim of the largest of Kaba’s craters.
-On this rim we have three main peaks – the staircase peak, the highpoint of the rim and the southern peak.
-Next we have this smaller crater, the pit belching smoke, and within it is the mini side-crater formed in the crater walls beneath the southern peak.
-Next we have the small, shallow lake crater and finally we have an outlying crater which became active in 1950-1951.
-It appears that the latter is known as Kawah Vogelsang (Vogelsang Crater) presumably after a European geologist but it remains unclear – perhaps Vogelsang is the pit belching smoke?
+Third, we reach the crater rim of Kawah Hidup – the largest of Kaba’s craters.
+On this rim we have several minor peaks – including the staircase peak and the highpoint of the rim.
+Next we have this smaller crater called Kawah Mati, the pit belching smoke, and within it is the mini side-crater formed in the crater walls beneath the southern peak.
+Next we have the small, shallow lake crater (Kawah Lama) and finally we have a further outlying crater which became active in 1950-1951.
+It appears that the latter is known as Kawah Vogelsang (Vogelsang Crater) presumably after a European geologist but it remains unclear – perhaps Vogelsang is the pit belching smoke (Kawah Mati)?

 Hopefully in good weather it will be perfectly obvious how you can get back to the starting point at the staircase from the second active crater.
 Simply follow the edge of the steep rim (peer down at the blue-green lake!) back up to the cement fence or cut across to the parking spot.
 You may well spot several tents near the parking spot.
 The aforementioned jungle path from the villages is very popular at weekends with local student hikers who climb the volcano properly (no motorbike!) on the alternative route and camp just 5 minutes away from the staircase.